apollographql/rover/docs/source/migration.md

 ### Machine-readable output

 In the Apollo CLI, many commands support alternate output formatting options, such as `--json` and `--markdown`.
-Currently, Rover only supports `--output json`, and leaves markdown formatting up to the consumer.
+Currently, Rover only supports `--format json`, and leaves markdown formatting up to the consumer.
 For more information on JSON output in Rover, see [these docs](./configuring/#--output-json).

-An example script for converting output from `rover {sub}graph check my-graph --output json` can be found in [this gist](https://gist.github.com/EverlastingBugstopper/d6aa0d9a49bcf39f2df53e1cfb9bb88a).
+An example script for converting output from `rover {sub}graph check my-graph --format json` can be found in [this gist](https://gist.github.com/EverlastingBugstopper/d6aa0d9a49bcf39f2df53e1cfb9bb88a).

 ## Examples